SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 # How to import the components into the "example" app in this repo
+NOTE: This is old information and I am not using it anymore.
+However, I am keeping this information here for now in case I need to access any of this information.

 ## Step 1: Turn your component library into a package
 Follow steps 1 and 2 under the heading "How to package and publish this component library to npm".